What are the social graces?

 Separating into parts allows people to explore more fully the influence of particular aspects of lives that may have a dominant presence or, alternatively, may be invisible or unnoticed.

-Asking the question such as; "which of the social ggrrraaacceeessss grabs you the most" and reflecting on this, or, "what aspects do you least comprehend?".
-These are both helpful explorative questions within supervision allowing practitioners to consider further their familiarity with distinctions or otherwise.
+Asking questions such as "Which of the social ggrrraaacceeessss grabs you the most?" and reflecting on this, or "What aspects do you least comprehend?" are both helpful explorative questions within supervision allowing practitioners to consider further their familiarity with distinctions or otherwise.

 Articles: Burnham, J. (2013).
 Developments in Social GGRRAAACCEEESSS: visible-invisible, voiced-unvoiced.
 In I. Krause (Ed.), Cultural Reflexivity.
 London: Karnac.